Student Organizations and Activities

 As a component of the Office of Student Engagement, the Student Events Board is the primary student programming organization on campus responsible for providing events and activities that support and enhance campus social life.
 The Student Events Board gives students an opportunity to get involved in shaping their social experience, while offering an excellent leadership experience.
-The organization offers many different exciting events throughout the year, but is best known for traditional events such as: Welcome Week, Shoremen Formal, Homecoming, Birthday Ball, and other events that feature either nationally known bands or performing artists.
+The organization offers many different exciting events throughout the year and is best known for traditional events such as: Welcome Week, Shoreman Formal (Homecoming), Birthday Ball, and other events that feature either nationally known bands or performing artists.

 Hodson Hall, ext.
 8742 (8SGA)